nyc-sea-lions-2015/sakura-challenge/README.md

     `ctx.lineTo` here.
   * set the width of the line we're about to draw to the branch's thickness by setting `ctx.lineWidth`.
-  * call `ctx.stroke` to draw the line
+  * call `ctx.stroke` to draw the line.
-  * draw all the branch's children
+  * draw all the branch's children.

 ## 5. Tune your tree ##